zephyrproject-rtos/trusted-firmware-m/docs/design_documents/hardware_abstraction_layer.rst

     to check the permissions of memory access.
   - **Platform API**: Provides the platform initialization, platform-specific memory information, system reset, etc.
-  - **Loader API**: Provides the functions to load partitions and services and provides the necessary data to :term:`SPM`.
   - **Log dev API**: Provides the log system functions.
   - **Interrupt API**: Provides the interrupt functions.